jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 should work with versions as old as Python 2.7 without problems.

 Unlike SQL databases, collections in MongoDB spring to life automatically as we name them.
-Let's look at how create create a client proxy, a database and a collection.
+Let's look at how to create a client proxy, a database and a collection.

 <pre>
 (venv) JD10Gen:ep002 jdrumgoole$ <b>python</b>